 So you’ve arrived at your budgetary limits, but you’re not close to the boundary of your target neighborhood.
 What to do?
-It’s all about balance — and some savvy accounting.
-Your top tips from a NYC real estate agent (and who could know better about living the high life lite?):
+It’s all about balance – and some savvy accounting.
+Your top tips from a real estate agent (and who could know better about living the high life lite?):

-- Take into account everything you spend on housing and everything you spend because of Renting an apartment in NYC or places like it costs more than just the sticker price.
+- Take into account everything you spend on housing and everything you spend because of Renting an apartment costs more than just the sticker price.
 Rent, utilities, cable & wifi, home-cleaning services and the like are the obvious ingredients.
 But what about cab fare you unthinkingly spend when you live in the boonies?
 Or the high-priced egg sandwiches you’re lured to cause your kitchenette is actually just a boilerplate?
-Be realistic about where you spend your money, and you may be surprised to find that your cheapest sticker price doesn’t equal your most cost-effective option —or, that your cheapest sticker price is also next door to the cheapest neighborhood services and grocery options.
+Be realistic about where you spend your money, and you may be surprised to find that your cheapest sticker price doesn’t equal your most cost-effective option -or, that your cheapest sticker price is also next door to the cheapest neighborhood services and grocery options.
 Here in Harlem, we have an amazing network of community supported agriculture projects (CSAs) like Corbin Hill Food Project that make getting farm fresh foods cheaper and easier than in many other neighborhoods with a high price-per-square foot on real estate.

 - Examine your priorities.
 There’s a certain glamor about saying you live in a glass tower in Tribeca, but you may find that your actual heart beats fast for green space, or the crown moldings in a Harlem apartment, or (gasp) a longish commute that allows time to decompress.
 Everyone wants their own space, but yours may be a crashpad, a launchpad, a nest, a communal gathering place, a party spot.
 Your need for peace may demand a tucked away street; your extroversion may make living alone difficult.
 Get real with yourself and then: